kriti-ach/SharedControlPaper/README.md

 which has the user control the height of a {} by using a pressure sensitive keyboard.

 ## Contents of repo:
-The key components of this repor include:
+The key components of this repo include:
 <ul>
     <li>experiment.py - the main experiment script to run the task</li>
     <li>wooting_utils.py - contains the keyboard specific utility functions</li>